medic/cht-docs/content/en/building/guides/interoperability/openmrs.md

 The CHT's interoperability tools support interoperability with OpenMRS in a variety of ways:

 1. Sending patient and patient contact data.
-2. Sending reports data (encounters and observations).
+1. Sending reports data (encounters and observations).
-3. Receiving patient and patient contact data from OpenMRS.
-4. Receiving reports data (encounters and observations) from OpenMRS.
+1. Receiving reports data (encounters and observations) from OpenMRS.

 The steps to create an OpenMRS interoperability workflow are: